 - Is this premium theme a responsive one? responsive means your Premium theme will work on mobile or tablet devices and you should expect to see different layouts on cell phones.

 - Is this premium theme easy to use (does it come with documentation) and easy to customize?

-- Does this premium theme support child theme? first child themes are a special kind of themes to be installed on parent themes (child themes don’t work by itself, you should install a parent theme first), it helps to protect you from losing your changes which happens by installing any parent themes updates, we mainly use child themes to make customization to your theme much easier, if anything goes wrong deactivate the child theme and activate back again the parent theme (StudioPress uses child themes a lot and they offer many of them for free)
+- Does this premium theme support child theme? first child themes are a special kind of themes to be installed on parent themes (child themes don’t work by itself, you should install a parent theme first), it helps to protect you from losing your changes which happens by installing any parent themes updates, we mainly use child themes to make customization to your theme much easier, if anything goes wrong deactivate the child theme and activate back again the parent theme (StudioPress uses child themes a lot)

 Beside all the mentioned above themes, there is a new plugin called Elementor that can work on any theme to enable fully create and customize your posts and pages using a post/page builder, I recommend you really try it and you will never regret it, I am using it here also in my WordPress blog site

 What are the top 10 things to consider when choosing a premium WordPress theme?

 I don’t want to repeat myself so I will only cover in details all the items which are not mentioned above

 - Framework or Standalone WordPress themes, Framework is the parent theme, you can use it by itself or you can install a child theme if you want to do your customization (StudioPress will always list all child themes that work with your Framework or as known as parent theme) while Standalone is a single or regular theme by itself